Autopsy finds rapper Mac Miller died from drugs and alcohol

 The autopsy was performed three days after Miller’s death, but the cause of death was deferred while toxicology tests were performed.

+Miller’s autopsy report did not address where he might have gotten the fentanyl or cocaine.

+Matthew Roberts, guitarist for the band 3 Doors Down, also died of an overdose in 2016, and had fentanyl and hydrocodone in his system.

-The Pittsburgh native’s music, which often examined his depression and drug use, won him fans among some of the biggest names in hip-hop.
-Performers at a tribute concert for him last week included Chance the Rapper, Travis Scott and John Mayer.
+Miller’s death brought mourning and tributes from musical luminaries.
+Performers at a concert in his honor last week included Chance the Rapper, Travis Scott and John Mayer.
 The concert launched the Mac Miller Circles Fund in honor of the hip-hop star and raised money for arts education in underserved communities.

 He was in a two-year relationship with Ariana Grande that ended earlier this year.
-Grande released a new song, “Thank U, Next ,” on Saturday that mentioned Miller along with “Saturday Night Live” star Pete Davidson, her fiance until recently.
-In the song she calls “Malcolm” an “angel” and says she wishes she could thank him.
+She posted an affectionate video of him on her Instagram page weeks after his death, and released a new song, “Thank U, Next ,” on Saturday that mentioned Miller along with “Saturday Night Live” star Pete Davidson, her fiance until recently.
+In the song, she pays tribute to Miller.

+“Wish I could say thank you to Malcolm,” the song says.
+“Cause he was an angel.”